kiko-serra/LBAW_PROJECT/README.md

 ### 1. Sitemap

-The (_PROJECT_NAME) social media is organized in four main areas, the static pages that provide general information about the system and the login page(Static Pages), the pages focused on posts and the search for them (Post Pages), the pages editable by the user (User Pages), and the pages with administration features (Admin Pages).
+The **UniLinks** social media is organized in four main areas, the static pages that provide general information about the system and the login page(Static Pages), the pages focused on posts and the search for them (Post Pages), the pages editable by the user (User Pages), and the pages with administration features (Admin Pages).

 <p align="center" justify="center">
   <img src="img/A3.png"/>
 </p>
 <p align="center">
-  <b> Figure 2: (_PROJECT_NAME) sitemap. </b>
+  <b> Figure 2: UniLinks sitemap. </b>
 </p>

 ### 2. Wireframes

-For the **(_PROJECT_NAME)** social media, the wireframes for the timeline page (UI12) and the user profile page (UI12) are presented in Figures 3 and 4, respectively.
+For the **UniLinks** social media, the wireframes for the timeline page (UI12) and the user profile page (UI12) are presented in Figures 3 and 4, respectively.

 #### UI01: Timeline